okta/okta.github.io/_source/_posts/2018-06-25-react-spring-boot-photo-gallery-pwa.md

 After you've answered all these questions, JHipster will create a plethora of files in your current directory and run `yarn` (or `npm install`) to install all the dependencies specified in `package.json`.

-### Verify Everything works with Protractor and Keycloak
+### Verify Everything Works with Protractor and Keycloak

 When you choose OAuth 2.0 and OIDC for authentication, the users are stored outside of the application, rather than in it.
 This means you need to have an identity provider (IdP) that stores your users and allows your app to retrieve information about them.
 By default, JHipster ships with a [Keycloak](https://keycloak.org) file for Docker Compose.
 A default set of users and groups is imported at startup, and it has a client registered for your JHipster app.